MeirG9/OneMediaServer/README.md

 # MediaMaster
-The complete guide to building the perfect media server - "fire-and-forget"
+The complete guide to building the perfect media server - "set and forget"